Erdem Taşdelen

 2013

-For this project, Taşdelen was commissioned by a contemporary art museum in Istanbul to attend five sessions with a psychotherapist to discuss his anxieties about being an artist.
-In these sessions, which are presented in full in a five-channel video installation that resembles a labyrinth of colourful but claustrophobic rooms, questions such as these are raised: “What if I’m not creative enough to be a good artist?
+For this project, I was commissioned by ARTER—a private contemporary art museum in Istanbul—to attend five sessions with a psychotherapist to discuss my anxieties about being an emerging artist.
+In these sessions, which are presented in their entirety in a five-channel video installation comprising a labyrinth of colourful but claustrophobic rooms, questions such as these were raised: “What if I’m not creative enough to be a good artist?
+What makes a good artist good?
 What would I do if I decided not to pursue an artistic career?
-Why do I envy more successful people, and will I be happy if I am successful myself?
+Why do I envy successful people, and would artistic success make me happy?
 Of what consequence is my work to others?”

-Although the presence of the cameras during the sessions initially results in visible moments of self-editing, both Taşdelen and the psychotherapist appear to ease into their mutually vulnerable situation over time and candid conversations ensue.
-As the project explores a young artist's personal insecurities and worries about the future, it becomes clear that what is inadvertently exposed is the hierarchical, institutionalized nature of the world of contemporary art.
+Although the presence of the cameras initially resulted in visible moments of self-editing during our sessions, both myself and the psychotherapist eased into our mutually vulnerable situation over time, and candid conversations ensued.
+While presenting myself as a case study of a young artist's personal insecurities and worries about the future, what was inadvertently exposed through these intimate conversations was the hierarchical, institutionalized and extractive nature of the world of contemporary art.

 Relevant links: